Dalmorton: Post-mining decline

 At the 1921 census, the population of Dalmorton was around 22 people.

 The building that housed the village's combined general store and post office was destroyed by fire, on 4 January 1950, after which a small telephone exchange was temporarily reinstated at a nearby dairy.
 The store and post office were in business again, in November 1953, when a 78-year old prospector died at Dalmorton, while still seeking gold.
 The police presence at Dalmorton lasted, until at least around 1954.
 A newer road from Grafton to Glen Innes became the main highway, and, as it bypassed Dalmorton, the police station was no longer needed.
 The newer road—now part of the Gwydir Highway—also reduced the amount of traffic passing through the village.
 The post office closed on 23 December 1966.

 Present day

 All that remains of the village of Dalmorton today are the remains of a few buildings and the village's cemetery.
+In the surrounding hills, there are the mineshafts of old gold mines.
 Slightly upstream of the old village site, on the right bank of the river is the Dalmorton Campground.
 On the Old Glen Innes Road, a few kilometres to the west of the old village site, there is a short road tunnel, known as the Dalmorton Tunnel, which was hewn from solid rock and dates from the 1860s.